Priyadarshini-Rai/SelfE/README.md

 ## Description

 The first input parameter to SelfE.R is a pre-processed single-cell data matrix, with rows representing cells/samples and columns representing genes/features.
 The second input parameter 'k' denotes the number of feature(s) user wants to select from the available features.
-SelfE returns an array of index values corresponding to the selected genes and the length of the array is equal to input parameter 'k'
+SelfE returns an array of index values corresponding to the selected genes and the length of the array is equal to input parameter 'k'.

 ### Dependencies